-I have had a wonderful career.
+I have had a wonderful career in aviation.
 I worked for an airline for 25 years, and loved every minute of it.
 With much contemplation I took an early retirement when I married and moved to the Netherlands.
-My (ex) husband, worked for another airline, and we traveled almost monthly.
+My (ex) husband, was in management of another airline, and we traveled almost monthly.
 Though I was connected to aviation, I still missed my career.
-So when I returned back to the USA, I decided to start chapter 2 and now am working for another airline.
-I have gained another pair of wings!
-Working for an airline, for so long, one becomes a airline 'nomad'.
-I have lived in 5 different states (Florida, Minnesota, California, Nevada and now Arizona) and also a country in Europe.
+So when I returned back to the USA, I decided to start chapter 2 in my aviation career.
+I now work for another airline and gained another pair of wings!
+Working in this industry, for so long, one becomes an airline 'nomad'.
+I have lived in 5 different states (Florida, Minnesota, California, Nevada and now Arizona) and also a foreign country in Europe.
 While living in different cities, one of my favorite hobbies has been taking classes from different cooking schools.
 I adore learning different types of cuisine and having themed dinners in my home.
-To name a few classes I have taken Spanish, French, Italian, Greek, Mexican, 3 types of Chinese, Thai, Swedish and American Bistro classes.
+To name a few, I have taken Spanish, French, Italian, Greek, Mexican, 3 types of Chinese, Thai, Swedish and American Bistro classes.
 It is lovely to learn so much about a country and culture through their cuisines!

 My poisons of choice are good chocolate (Lindt), raw oysters and French champagne.
 Love them!
 Can never get enough of them!

-Favorite cities; Minneapolis, Seattle, San Francisco, Lake Tahoe, Boston, Montreal, Vancouver, Paris, Amsterdam, and Barcelona.
+Favorite cities; Minneapolis, Seattle, San Francisco, Lake Tahoe, Boston, Montreal, Vancouver, Paris, Amsterdam, London and Barcelona.
 I thought I would provide a list of some of my favorite restaurants in cities I have lived.

 Kincaids, Palominos, Forepaughs, Oceanaire, Manny's, Fuji Ya, The Vintage, Zanders Cafe, St.Paul Grill, JD Hoyts, Sawadi, San Pedro Cafe(Hudson Wi.)
 Goodfellows was a favorite, although sadly it has now closed.